 (2) The reports shall be printed, distributed and placed on the agenda within three weeks of sittings after they have been distributed; the rapporteur may give supplementary oral explanations.
-A debate shall, however, only be held if a parliamentary group or five per cent of the Members of the Bundestag present so demand.
+A debate shall, however, only be held if a parliamentary group so demands or five per cent of the Members of the Bundestag, who shall be present, so demand.